vasanthsathya/omnia/docs/source/Utils/software_update.rst

 ---------------

 * Download the required packages to the Pulp container using the ``local_repo.yml`` playbook.
+* Ensure that the ``opt/omnia/input/project_default/roles_config.yml`` input file has been updated with the desired roles for the nodes.
 * Ensure that the target cluster nodes are in ``booted`` state.
 * Add the following entry under the ``softwares`` section in ``/opt/omnia/input/project_default/software_config.json``: ::